 10. Garibaldi Provincial Park

-North east of Vancouver, and just off the Sea to Sky highway, Garibaldi Provincial Park is accessible from 5 trailheads.
-The two most popular are the Diamond Head which leads to the Elfin Lakes Shelter or the The Black Tusk Trailhead which leads to Panorama Ridge and Garibaldi Lake.
+North east of Vancouver, and just off the Sea to Sky Highway, Garibaldi Provincial Park is accessible from 5 trailheads.
+The two most popular are the Diamond Head which leads to the Elfin Lakes Shelter or The Black Tusk Trailhead which leads to Panorama Ridge and Garibaldi Lake.

 Highlights: Black Tusk Mountain, Mount Garibaldi, Garibaldi Lake, Elfin Lakes

 11. Mount Assiniboine Provincial Park

 Currently my favourite park in the Canadian Rockies, I simply can’t get enough of this place.
 Located between Banff National Park and Kananaskis Country, Mount Assiniboine is accessible by foot, horse or by helicopter.

 Highlights: Lake Magog, Lake Og, The Niblet & Nub Peak, The Wonder Pass, Sunshine Meadows, The Assiniboine Lodge.

 12. Jasper National Park